josdejong/mathjs/docs/reference/functions/size.md

 <h1 id="function-size">Function size <a href="#function-size" title="Permalink">#</a></h1>

 Calculate the size of a matrix or scalar.
+Always returns an Array containing numbers.

+Note that in mathjs v14 and older, function size could return a Matrix depending on the input type and configuration.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>